What is TCA 15%, 25%, 30% chemical peel

 TCA peel is manufactured from a pure reaction of chlorine with acetic acid by high-quality K Derma, it comes in a 50ml bottle amber or transparent.
 TCA is a non-toxic chemical (trichloracetic acid), which has been used to perform skin peels for over 30 years.
 It is a relative of vinegar (acetic acid).
 When TCA is applied to the skin, it causes the top layers of cells to dry up and peel off over a period of several days to one week.
 When the old skin is peeled off, it exposes a new layer of undamaged skin, which has a smoother texture and more even color.

-Some dermatologists, in fact, still prefer TCA peels for treating sun damage, melasma and acne, usually in combination with prescription-grade creams.
+Some dermatologists, in fact, still prefer TCA peels for treating sun damage, melasma, and acne, usually in combination with prescription-grade creams.
 TCA peels are safe in the hands of an experienced dermatologist only.
 TCA peels may be a good option, particularly if you have melasma because many lasers are difficult to use when treating melasma.

-TCA (Trichloroacetic Acid) is much stronger than lactic, glycolic and salicylic acids combined.
+TCA (Trichloroacetic Acid) is much stronger than lactic, glycolic, and salicylic acids combined.
 TCA Is a carbolic acid and is produced by the reaction of chlorine with acetic acid in the presence of a suitable catalyst.
 Depending on the depth of scars or wrinkles, TCA will greatly improve the appearance, if not remove them altogether.
-TCA removes the outer 2 layers of skin and therefore decreases the depth of wrinkles and fine lines also remove discolorations and age spots.
+TCA removes the outer 2 layers of skin and therefore decreases the depth of wrinkles and fine lines and also removes discolorations and age spots.
 The higher the concentration, the deeper the peel.

 When used in a controlled fashion, TCA peels produce improvement in collagen and elastin in the skin and reduction of fine wrinkling, acne scars, and dark spots.
-It will lighten, diminish even remove tattoos (depending on darkness, depth, and size of tattoo).
+It will lighten, diminish even remove tattoos (depending on the darkness, depth, and size of the tattoo).
 Medium peels produce a deeper penetration than light peels such as glycolic.
 A medium peel causes the skin to appear to have a severe sunburn for about one week.
 A person having a medium peel must keep the treated skin out of the sun and protected with antibacterial ointment for about one week.